 In the Journalism Department, you'll take courses that introduce you to the various tools and skills needed to work in new media, broadcast, and photography.
 You'll also learn about the First Amendment and the fundamentals of writing in the world of media.

 We offer degrees that provide the liberal arts background necessary for careers in news media and allied fields, such as business and public service, and for law school or other related graduate programs.
-You'll receive an education using up-to-date technological software and equipment, and you'll be encouraged to participate in any of the many student media organizations offered on campus, including the student newspaper (Southern News), magazine (Crescent magazine), television station (SCSU TV) and radio station (WSIN Radio).
+You'll receive an education using up-to-date technological software and equipment, and you'll be encouraged to participate in any of the many student media organizations offered on campus, including the student newspaper (Southern News), magazine (Crescent magazine), student creative magazine (Folio), television station (SCSU TV) and radio station (WSIN Radio).

 It is the mission of the Southern Connecticut State University Journalism Department to educate students practically and theoretically to be the future’s journalists and journalism scholars.
 And to offer students a broad, liberal education combined with the word skills, technical skills and news judgment needed to compete in an ever changing and challenging professional news environment.
 Using real-life situations garnered from years of experience in the field and classroom knowledge faculty provide students with an experiential learning environment putting critical thinking, ethical practices, First Amendment principles into practice through writing, editing, photographing, recording and designing for journalism and related fields.